sandeshdhabarde/sandesh-cv/README.md

 # Sandesh's Personal CV Website

-Welcome to my personal CV website hosted on GitHub.
-This website serves as an online version of my resume and showcases my skills, experiences, and more.
+Welcome to my personal CV website hosted on Netlify.app.
+This website serves as an online version of my resume and showcases my skills, education, and more.
 You can visit the website live at [https://sandeshdhabardecv.netlify.app/].

 ## Table of Contents